Julix91/COMP-2913/help.md

 ---

-- [COMP-2913 Slack Group](https://join.slack.com/t/react-comp2913/signup) - Use your BCIT email to join.
-Great place to help your peers, get help, and get to know them in general.
+- [COMP-2913 Slack Group](https://bcit-comp2913.slack.com/signup) - Slack group for the COMP2913 course at BCIT.
+Highly recommended for in-depth discussions, help from me and your peers and to get to know your classmates in general.

+---

 - [You don't know JS](https://github.com/getify/You-Dont-Know-JS)